WizzWriters/Octasm/README.md

 For example when writing `ld %v3, $60` we call instruction named `ld` with the first argument `%v3` and the second argument `$60`.

-List of instructions will be presented in a table in the next chapter (List of instructions).
+List of instructions will be presented in a table at the end of this document.

 #### Arguments